Here at SBQMI, we are excited by quantum physics!

 Every year, elementary school students in Grades 4-7 from Vancouver's Downtown East Side participate in “Experience Science Day” at UBC to engage in science-related activities.
 Launched in 2010, the program provides a fun and interesting introduction to a multitude of science topics.

-This year, SBQMI volunteer students will join and support this important outreach activity by educating our young visitors about quantum physics and, more specifically, about the work we do at SBQMI.
+This year, SBQMI volunteer students joined and supported this important outreach activity by educating our young visitors about quantum physics and, more specifically, about the work we do at SBQMI.